Estimates the optimal number of clusters (k

 Patriota, 2014), respectively.

 For clustering trajectories, it is often useful that the endpoints of all trajectories share the same direction, e.g., that all trajectories end in the top-left corner of the coordinate system (mt_remap_symmetric or mt_align can be used to achieve this).
-Furthermore, it is recommended to use spatialized trajectories (see mt_spatialize; Wulff et al., in press; Haslbeck et al., 2018).
+Furthermore, it is recommended to use length normalized trajectories (see mt_length_normalize; Wulff et al., 2019).

 Wulff, D. U., Haslbeck, J. M. B., Kieslich, P. J., Henninger, F., & Schulte-Mecklenbeck, M. (2019).
 Mouse-tracking: Detecting types in movement trajectories.
 In M. Schulte-Mecklenbeck, A. Kühberger, & J. G. Johnson (Eds.), A Handbook of Process Tracing Methods (pp. 131-145).
 New York, NY: Routledge.